Child art

-Child art is the drawings, paintings, or other artistic works created by children.
-The term was coined by Franz Cižek in the 1890s.
-The art of each child reflects their level of self-awareness and the degree to which they are integrated with their environment.
+Child art is drawings, paintings, or other artistic works created by children.
+It has been used as a therapeutic tool by psychologists and as an ethnographic tool to further understand children of the past.
+Within developmental theory, the art of each child reflects their level of self-awareness and the degree to which they are integrated with their environment.

-"Child art"
+Meanings

-In its primary sense the term was created by Franz Cižek (1865–1946) in the 1890s.
+In its primary sense, the term was created by Franz Cižek (1865–1946) in the 1890s.
+The following usages denote and connote different, sometimes parallel meanings: